wp-plugins/ultimate-sidewiki-blocker/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Updates and test upt to 2.8.6 version

 = 1.2.1 =
 * Updates to the comments and cleanup/tweaks to the code
-* This was done mainly to get the version correct in Wod Press
+* This was done mainly to get the version correct in Word Press

 = 1.2 =
 * updated the readme and text, did some cleanup in code.